thekuwayama/no_eoed_0rtt_client/README.md

 # no\_eoed\_0rtt\_client

-`no_eoed_0rtt_client` is the replication client that does NOT send EndOfEarlyData when 0-RTT.
+`no_eoed_0rtt_client` is the replication client that does NOT send EndOfEarlyData when TLS 1.3 0-RTT Handshake.

 ## Usage